neo4j/cypher-editor/docs/generated/neo4j-cypher_codemirror.md

 #### EditorOptions.autocompleteOpen property

-Whether the autocomplete menu is initially shown to the user
+Whether the autocomplete panel is initially shown to the user

 <b>Signature:</b>